The Bankrate promise

-If you’re hoping to become a homeowner and applying for a mortgage, you have plenty of numbers swirling in your brain: interest rates, closing costs, debt-to-income ratio.
-One of the key numbers is your loan-to-value ratio, or LTV.
+If you’re applying for a mortgage, you have plenty of numbers swirling in your brain: interest rates, closing costs, your debt-to-income ratio and more.
+One of the key numbers to add into the mix is your loan-to-value ratio, or LTV ratio.

-It’s something your lender is going to look hard at, when considering your application: It affects whether you’ll be approved, but also how much you’re going to get.
-Here’s everything you need to know about the LTV.
+Your lender is going to look hard at your LTV ratio when considering your application.
+It affects both whether you’ll be approved and how much money you’ll be approved to get.
+Here’s everything you need to know about the LTV ratio.